ucb-eecs251b/sp23-labs/lab4/spec.md

 research.

 ## Acknowledgments
+Thank you to Erik Anderson who updated the lab for EECS251B.
-This lab is a condensed and updated version of 2 labs written by Harrison Liew, Daniel grubb, Sean Huang, and Brian Zimmer.
+This lab was originally written by Harrison Liew, Daniel Grubb, Sean Huang, and Brian Zimmer.
 Additionally, we'd like to recognize ECE 6332 - Introduction to VLSI Design (for the 21st Century) at UVA for the excellent ASAP7 layout reference.